-I have a warm and straightforward approach as a therapist, and believe in people's innate ability to change.
-I move easily between going into depth in therapy and addressing more practically whatever the problems are that bring you to therapy.
+As a therapist, I tend toward being warm and straightforward.
+I believe in people's innate ability to change.
+I move between going into depth in therapy and addressing more practically whatever the problems are that bring a person to therapy.

 My theoretical approach is what is called "eclectic"; I work with whichever theory will be most helpful to a particular client.

 The theories I most commonly draw on are:

 I am comfortable using both brief, solution-focused methods and longer-term, in-depth methods.
 In general:

 Brief therapy is best for single-issue problems that are finite in nature (for example, getting through a job change, or adjusting to a move to a new town)